Best Practices

 • For companies in the first year of business, SaaS Quick Ratio isn’t so helpful.
 With young customers and customers still in a commitment period, the ratio isn’t a reliable indicator of anything.
 Focus your attention on individual metrics instead.

-Insights.
 Tweak your analysis to discover new ways to improve.

 • Segment the metric into different business elements (such as payment plan or business vertical) to identify any weaknesses in specific parts of your business.
 Tightening up there will boost your score.